vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 **What to Do Next**

-Access the different vSphere Integrated Containers components from the  vSphere Integrated Containers Getting Started page at https://<i>vic_appliance_address</i>:9443.
-If you configured the vSphere Integrated Containers appliance to use a different port for the vSphere Integrated Containers file server, replace 9443 with the appropriate port.
+Access the different vSphere Integrated Containers components from the  vSphere Integrated Containers Getting Started page at  http://<i>vic_appliance_address</i>.

 - Click the link to go to the **vSphere Integrated Containers Management Portal**.
 For information about how to use vSphere Integrated Containers Management Portal, see [View and Manage VCHs, Add Registries, and Provision Containers Through the Management Portal](../vic_cloud_admin/vchs_and_mgmt_portal.md).
 - Scroll down to **Infrastructure deployment tools** and click the link to go to the **web installer to deploy a demo VCH**.
 For information about how to use the interactive VCH installer, see [Deploy a Virtual Container Host Interactively](deploy_demo_vch.html).